Maria Teresa Merlo: International travels

 Merlo made her first international travels on 26 March 1926 after departing Genoa on the ship "Augustus" for Brazil and Argentina, while returning to Rome on 27 August 1936; she relocated to the generalate on 11 November 1936.
-She made another sojourn on 28 January 1937 after leaving on the steamship "Rex" to visit homes in New York City in the United States of America, returning to Rome on 6 March 1937.
-In 1938 her health was poor but she spent time in Genzano with the Pastorelle Sisters.
+She made another sojourn on 28 January 1937 after leaving on the steamship Rex to visit homes in New York City, returning to Rome on 6 March 1937.
+In 1938 her health was poor but she spent time in Genzano with the Pastorelle Sisters, another branch of the Pauline Family.

 Her father died on 9 March 1941 and she decided to spend a period of deep reflection back in Alba in August 1941.
 On 8 September 1941 – on Alberione's advice – she convoked superiors of the order for a special course of spiritual exercises on the subject of spiritual renewal.
 She and other sisters were fortunate to be spared after World War II bombings at Grottaferrata and later on 21 October 1943 welcomed 26 Benedictine nuns to the generalate after their convent was bombed; the Benedictines remained there until 18 August 1944.
 She was forced to decrease her workload in November 1945 due to a stint of bad health.
-On 28 December 1945 – with Alberione – she left Naples on the ship "Andrea Gritti" to visit houses in the U.S.A. as well as Argentina and Brazil; on the return home the ship docked back in the U.S.A. and the pair arrived back in Rome on 23 May 1946.
+On 28 December 1945 – with Alberione – she left Naples on the ship Andrea Gritti to visit houses in the US as well as Argentina and Brazil; on the return home the ship docked back in the US and the pair arrived back in Rome on 23 May 1946.
 Her mother died on 18 January 1947.